MrOlm/drep/docs/choosing_parameters.rst

   :width: 400px
   :align: center

-A final piece to consider is that when running dRep for real, the user don't actually know how incomplete their genomes are.
+A final piece to consider is that when running dRep for real, the user doesn't actually know how incomplete their genomes are.
 They have to rely on metrics like single copy gene inventories to tell them.
 This is the reason phage and plasmids are not currently supported by dRep- there is no way of knowing how complete they are, and thus no way of filtering out the bins that are too incomplete.
 In general though, checkM is pretty good at accessing genome completeness:

 .. figure:: images/checkM.png
   :width: 400px